Audit Committee

 Role and responsibilities

 The Audit Committee’s role and responsibilities are set out in its terms of reference.
-These were updated in November 2021 in line with best practice and are available through the link below and from the Company Secretary at the Company’s registered office.
-In discharging its duties, the Audit Committee (the “Committee”) embraces its role of protecting the interests of all stakeholders with respect to the integrity of financial information published by the Company and the effectiveness of the audit.
+These were last reviewed in November 2022 in line with best practice and are available through the link below and from the Company Secretary at the Company’s registered office.
+In discharging its duties, the Committee embraces its role of protecting the interests of all stakeholders with respect to the integrity of financial information published by the Company and the effectiveness of the audit.
 The responsibilities of the Committee include:

 • reviewing and monitoring the integrity of the financial statements of the Group, including the Annual Report, financial statements and interim financial statements, and reviewing and reporting to the Board on the significant financial reporting issues and judgements which they contain;